mattlock12/movies/titanic.md

 Conclusion: 10/10.
 James Cameron belongs with George Miller, Akira Kurosawa, and The Coen Brothers for consideration as the Kwisatz Haderach of modern moviemaking.
 All hail the new Avatars.

-Bonus conclusion: "We're a going a to Americaaaa!" in the woggiest way possible (edited)
+Bonus conclusion: "We're a going a to Americaaaa!" in the woggiest way possible